beraldoleal/lv2-plugins/README.md

 # lv2-plugins

-This is a simple code solely with the object to learn about the LV2.
+This is a simple code solely with the aim to learn about the LV2.